Drizin/CodegenCS/src/CodegenCS.DbSchema.Extractor/README.md

 - Copy the files from **MSSQL** or **PostgreSQL** subfolders into any folder in your project (set the CS files to NOT be part of your build)
 - Edit the connection string and paths in **RefreshSqlServerSchema.csx** or **RefreshPgsqlSchema.csx**
 - Execute the PowerShell script **RefreshSqlServerSchema.ps1** or **RefreshPgsqlSchema.ps1**
-- Those scripts will automatically install required NuGet packages (Dapper and Newtonsoft), invoke SqlServerSchemaReader/PgsqlSchemaReader to read all your tables, columns, indexes, primary keys, foreign keys.
+- The script will automatically install required NuGet packages (Dapper and Newtonsoft), invoke SqlServerSchemaReader/PgsqlSchemaReader to read all your tables, columns, indexes, primary keys, foreign keys.

 You can read more about PS1 invoking CSX scripts [here](https://rdrizin.com/code-generation-csx-scripts-part1/).